MicrosoftDocs/azure-dev-docs/java/microprofile/cicd-microprofile.md

 1. Register or log into your [Azure DevOps](https://dev.azure.com) organization, and create a new [project](/vsts/organizations/projects/create-project).

-1. Import the sample GitHub repository for this tutorial:
+1. Import the sample GitHub repository into Azure Repos:

    1. From your Azure DevOps project page, select **Repos** in the left navigation.
    1. Under **or import a repository**, select **Import**.